Tunisia national football team: 1956–1962: Post independence, First international participation

+1962–1978: Golden generation, First World Cup participation

-Frane Matošić was appointed as the second Yugoslav coach of Tunisia after Kristić led Tunisia to qualify for the Olympics.
-In 1962, Tunisia entered the African Cup of Nations qualifiers for the first time: the team qualified for the tournament after overcoming Morocco and Nigeria and went on to finish third after beating Uganda in the third-place match.
-The team won the 1963 Arab Cup, after winning against Syria, Jordan, Lebanon and Kuwait.
+In 1962, Tunisia entered the African Cup of Nations qualifiers for the first time.
+The team qualified for the tournament after beating Morocco and Nigeria, and went on to finish third after beating Uganda in the third-place match.
+The team won the 1963 Arab Cup, after winning against Syria, Jordan, Lebanon, and Kuwait.
 Tunisia also qualified for the 1963 Africa Cup of Nations, and CAF decided that Tunisia would host the 1965 AFCON, making the final after beating Ethiopia 4–0 in the opening match in Stade Chedly Zouiten, losing 3–2 to Ghana in extra-time of the final.
-Despite this early success, Tunisia did not enter the Cup of Nations again until 1976, and qualify until 1978.
-In 1973, the team entered the Palestine Cup of Nations and won in dominant fashion, winning all six of their matches overcoming Syria, Egypt, Palestine, Yemen and Iraq, scoring 19 goals, and conceding only three.
+Despite this early success, Tunisia did not enter the Cup of Nations again until 1976, and did not qualify until 1978.
+In 1973, the team entered the Palestine Cup of Nations and won in dominant fashion, winning all six of their matches overcoming Syria, Egypt, Palestine, Yemen and Iraq, scoring 19 goals.

-1978: Golden generation

 In February 1975, after a short stint with Hungarian manager André Nagy, Abdelmajid Chetali was hired.
-Tunisia qualified for their FIFA World Cup debut in 1978 after a remarkable performance in the qualifiers led by a distinguished generation with Mokhtar Dhouib, Néjib Ghommidh, Raouf Ben Aziza and Tarak Dhiab.
+Tunisia qualified for their FIFA World Cup debut in 1978.
 Tunisia defeated Mexico 3–1, but were defeated by Poland 1–0, and drew scoreless against defending champion West Germany.